OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

  - Bike routes by infrastructure
  - Offline access to directions

-Addressing many of these needs is now put of future work the team intends to perform on their prototype.
+Addressing many of these needs is now part of future work the team intends to perform on their prototype.
 In addition, spurred by the work and requests of the Minnesota Bike Ways team, Hennepin County is now working to add data on County bike trails to their open data portal.